programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 An animation frame depicts the way data change in relation to a certain measure.
 In historical research, the measure which is most likely to be useful is time, although most other numerical variables with some inherent rankability (e.g. ordinal or interval data) should work.
 A Plotly Express figure with an animation frame will contain an interactive toolbar which allows users not only to play/stop the animation but also to manually scroll to the data dispersion at selected points.

 To create a figure with an animation frame, start by using the usual method outlined in the above examples to specify which type of graph is desired.
-Then, within that method, use the `animation_frame` parameter to specify which variable should be used for visualising change.
+Then, within that method, use the `animation_frame` parameter to specify which variable should be used for visualizing change.
 The example below builds a bar chart depicting changes in male and female homicide prosecutions over the sample period:

 ```python
 # Create DataFrame which provides counts of prosecutions by gender and year